Marohn-Group/mmodel/README.rst

 ``MModel`` is a lightweight and modular model building framework for small-scale and non-linear models.
 The package aims to solve the difficulties in scientific program prototyping and distribution, making it easier to create modular, fast, and user-friendly packages.
+The package is well tested with 100 % coverage.

 Quickstart
 ----------